Explore your mortgage options

-Here are some of the most common types of home improvement loans, how they work as well as pros and cons for each.
+Here are some of the most common types of home improvement loans and how they work.

 With a personal loan, you’ll get your loan funds as a lump sum, usually $2,000 – $50,000.
 You pay it back, plus interest, in monthly payments with a fixed rate over a set repayment term, typically 1 – 7 years.